karinatimm/the-wild-oasis-react-app/README.md

 This project was completed by me as part of the course "The Ultimate React Course 2024: React, Redux & More" created by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman) on the Udemy educational platform.

+**Note:** This app is intended for hotel workers.
+You can log in using the test user:

+**Email:** test@gmail.com
+**Password:** qwerty12

+After logging in with the test account, you can create your own account directly within the app.

 ---

 ## ✨ Features